-CONTINUED DESTRUCTION OF MAU FOREST
+THE CONTINUED DESTRUCTION OF MAU FOREST

+Sen. Khaniri: Thank you, Mr. Speaker Sir.
+I have two Statements to request, pursuant to Standing Order 45(2)(b).
 I seek a Statement from the Chairperson of the Standing Committee on Land and Natural Resources regarding the continued destruction of forests in particular, Mau Forest.
 In the Statement, the Chairperson should:-

-- (1) Explain why up to date, Mau water catchment area is still inhabited by people even after the Government committed itself and spent taxpayers' money to relocate persons occupying the forest. - (2) Explain when the relocation exercise will be finalized. - (3) State why logging and charcoal burning in the forest continues unabated. - (4) Explain the measures that the Government has taken to ensure use of more environmentally friendly sources of cooking fuel like biogas and Liquefied Petroleum Gas (LPG), in order to retain the gains that are made through afforestation and reafforestation.
+(1) Explain why up to date, Mau water catchment area is still inhabited by people even after the Government committed itself and spent tax payers' money to relocate persons occupying the forest.

+(2) Explain when the relocation exercise will be finalized.

+(3) State why logging and charcoal burning in the forest continues unabated.

+(4) Explain the measures that the Government has taken to ensure use of more environmentally friendly sources of cooking fuel like bio gas and liquid petroleum gas (LPG), in order to retain the gains that are made through afforestation and reafforestation.